herbertli/NYC-Transit-and-Weather/taxi_readme.txt

 -----------------------
 See under etl_code/taxi/nyc-taxi/main/java/old/ :

-This directory contains code from previous iterations of the process
+This directory contains code from previous iterations of the process, most of which doesn't compile anymore